Suzanne Katsi'tsiarihshion Brant, M.E.S, I.M.C, P.H.C.P,

 VICE PRESIDENT, ENROLMENT MANAGEMENT AND STUDENT SERVICES

-Adam is Lunapeew and Anishnaabe from the Delaware Nation – Moraviantown.
+Adam is Lunapeew and Anishinaabe from the Delaware Nation – Moraviantown.
 He’s a graduate of Trent University and FNTI/Queen’s.
 He spent 10 years working in the university sector, principally in student support, before coming to First Nations Technical Institute (FNTI).
-Currently, he provides leadership to the following portfolios at FNTI: Marketing and Recruitment, Office of the Registrar, Student Success and Service Delivery, First Peoples Aviation, and Ohahase Secondary School.
-He currently co-chairs and is a member of several Aboriginal Education Councils throughout the province.
+Currently, he provides leadership to the following portfolios at FNTI: Marketing, Recruitment and Community Partnerships; Office of the Registrar; and Student Success and Service Delivery.
+Adam has been instrumental in FNTI’s accreditation processes with the World Indigenous Nations Higher Education Consortium (WINHEC) and the Indigenous Advanced Education and Skills Council (IAESC).
+He currently co-chairs and is a member of several Indigenous Education Councils throughout the province.
 He has also been heavily involved in the Friendship Centre movement and sits on several boards/councils related to that work.

 VICE PRESIDENT, CORPORATE SERVICES

 Donna is Vice President, Corporate Services at First Nations Technical Institute where she focuses on organizational strategic operations and initiatives.
 Prior to her work as an executive team member, she has held management positions with St. Lawrence College and Queen’s University.
 Donna is a proven professional with over 25 years of experience in human resource management and post-secondary professional development training.
 Donna attended the Bachelor of Arts, Sociology at Trent University.
 As well as being part of leadership teams for international private corporations, she has spent the last decade and a half working with organizations to align their strategies with business outcomes.